DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 We added some hint text to ‘Role’ saying “If you had more than one role with this employer, enter your last role.” as feedback from providers suggested that listing out each promotion within a employment was unnecessary.

-We added a checkbox labelled “I’m not sure of the exact month or year I started” and ”I’m not sure of the exact month or year I left” so that candidates can use these when they could not recall the relevant months.
+We added a checkbox labelled “I’m not sure of the exact month or year I started” and ”I’m not sure of the exact month or year I left” for candidates who struggled with the exact months and years.

-We renamed “Did this job involve working in a school or with childen?” to “Did you use skills relevant to teaching in this job?” as providers indicated that they were most interested in _relevant_ work history, which could encompass a wider variety of jobs.
+We renamed “Did this job involve working in a school or with children?” to “Did you use skills relevant to teaching in this job?” as providers indicated that they were most interested in _relevant_ work history, which could encompass a wider variety of jobs.

-We added the hint text “You can go into more detail about this in your personal statement.” to the ”Did this job involve working in a school or with childen?” question to remind candidates that they can give more details about relevant jobs in their personal statement.
+We added the hint text “You can go into more detail about this in your personal statement.” to the ”Did this job involve working in a school or with children?” question to encourage candidates to give more details about relevant jobs in their personal statement.

 On the review page, we simplified the design, moving away from a table and just using headings with horizontal lines between jobs, enclosed within a bordered section.
 This removed the need to include column headings and a table caption, and addressed accessibility issues with having used a row of merged cells for the break in history prompts.